 Pessimism about the future.
 The cynic can never be positive about the future.
 That would involve trust or faith.
 And this is the antithesis of cynicism.
 Again, it is a low-risk behavior.
 The cynic thinks, why risk belief?
 I might be wrong.
 Unfortunately, as the old saying goes, “Whether you think you can or you think you can’t, you are probably right.”
 Cynicism becomes a self-fulfilling prophecy.

 Cynicism can be cured, but it takes a lot of work.
 You have to triage the situation.
 The hardened cynics can rarely be helped.
 They are committed to their cynicism as a way of life.
 Any attempt to help them only leads to more cynicism.
 They like their disease.
 The only cure is surgery.
 They must be removed from the organization, so that it can heal.
 The sooner you show them the door the better.

 The soft cynics are a different story.
 They can get better with the right treatment.
 If you are a leader, here is what you can do:

 - Live by your word.
 People need to know that they can trust you.
 Do not fuel their cynicism by doing anything that would break trust.
 If you do break trust, then apologize and make it right.
 People are desperate to follow leaders who are trustworthy.
 Determine that you will be a leader people can count on.

-I don’t know of any hardened cynics at Thomas Nelson, but I now know of a few soft cynics.
-I am going to do my best to try and affect them in a positive way.
-But, as Barney Fife used to say, “You have to nip it in the bud.”
+Thankfully, I didn’t have any hardened cynics at Thomas Nelson (at least that I was aware of), but I did have a few soft cynics.
+I did my best to try and affect them in a positive way.
+As Barney Fife used to say, “You have to nip it in the bud.”
 You can’t afford to let the disease go untreated.